trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 where outFile is the name of the control file (traditionally with a .control extension). `saveProject` is automatically called when a mesh is generated.

+The third example `ice_cream_cone_demo` is identical to that which was explained above except that the function calls use the generic version of, e.g., `new` or `add!`.

 Methods are available to edit a model.
-For example to move the center of the outer boundary
+For example to move the center of the outer boundary.

 ## Basic Moves